Blog

 Emilie Verno-Lavigne

-In recent years, evidence-based approaches have taken the spotlight in psychotherapy, and for good reason: they are consistently described by researchers as the safest, most reliable, flexible, and cost-effective interventions to date.
-To illustrate, cognitive-behavioural therapy (CBT) is among the most popular evidence-based practices.
-A recent meta-analysis of 409 clinical trials on CBT for depression found the intervention to have a moderate-to-large effect size (g = .79), meaning that 79% of depressed clients following CBT had better outcomes than those in control groups, who did not (Cuijpers et al., 2023).
-With cases like these, the use of evidence-based therapies may appear straightforward, not only because of their efficacy but also their provision of the sweet, scientific validation that the field of psychology has often struggled to achieve.
+In recent years, evidence‑based approaches have taken the spotlight in psychotherapy, and for good reason: they are consistently described in research as among the safest, most reliable, flexible, and cost‑effective interventions available.
+For example, cognitive‑behavioural therapy (CBT) is one of the most widely studied evidence‑based practices.
+A recent meta‑analysis of 409 clinical trials on CBT for depression found a moderate‑to‑large effect size (g = .79), meaning that, on average, clients receiving CBT tended to show better outcomes than those in control conditions (Cuijpers et al., 2023).
+With findings like these, the appeal of evidence‑based therapies seems straightforward — not only because of their demonstrated effectiveness, but also because they offer the kind of scientific validation the field of psychology has long sought

-To hell with older, less scientific, psychoanalytic approaches, I once thought.
-In my undergraduate psychology courses, these were often presented as fascinating but ultimately too convoluted to be considered “scientific.”
-They were messy, subjective, and lacked the empirical rigour which we find in evidence-based practices.
-Yet, many psychotherapists continue to use them (and their variants) in practice (Cook et al., 2017).
-The divide between evidence-based research, which mainly favours cognitive-behavioural approaches, and practice, which often blends in existential, interpersonal, or psychodynamic methods, has often perplexed me.
+During my undergraduate psychology training, I often felt frustrated by older, less empirically measurable approaches.
+They were presented as fascinating but ultimately too complex or subjective to be considered “scientific.”
+They lacked the empirical rigour that evidence‑based practices provide.
+Yet many psychotherapists continue to use these approaches (and their contemporary variants) in practice (Cook et al., 2017).
+The divide between research — which often favours cognitive‑behavioural methods — and clinical practice — which frequently integrates existential, interpersonal, or psychodynamic elements — has long intrigued me.

-This divide highlights the dilemma at the heart of psychological science: individual human behaviour does not lend itself neatly to scientific measurement.
-What might work for the “average” person in randomized controlled trials studies may not apply to individual persons, sitting across from their therapists.
-This is where less evidence-based approaches may come into play.
-Carl Jung identified this problem almost a century ago in The Undiscovered Self:
+This divide highlights a fundamental dilemma in psychological science: individual human behaviour does not always lend itself neatly to scientific measurement.
+What works for the “average” participant in randomized controlled trials may not translate directly to the individual sitting across from a therapist.
+This is where less empirically standardized approaches may offer something valuable.
+Carl Jung identified this tension nearly a century ago in The Undiscovered Self:

 Carl Jung, circa 1935.
 Wikimedia Commons.